oscarlopez1616/best-route-generator/README.md

+#Info for The BestRouteGenerator BoundedContext

-# To execute the application follow the next steps
+## To execute the application follow the next steps
 `cd etc/devTools/docker`

 `docker-compose up -d`